lkodinsson/MARS/Basic/PHB.md

 ### Trait

 Traits are unique abilities that only you possess.
 This part of character creation is entirely up to you (and your Game Master).
 Generally traits are special things you can do or have.
-Typically they provide opportunities to roleplay in a unique way, or help make your character stand out from others with a similar background or archetype.
+They provide opportunities to roleplay in a unique way, or help make your character stand out from others with a similar background or archetype.
 They can be mundane or magical in nature, and are something you can describe in a couple sentences.
 Traits should provide some degree of actual mechanical benefit, but the exact benefit is to be determined by the context of your adventure and what your Game Master determines is fair.

 The trait you decide upon can be something very similar to an existing talent or spell, but the obvious drawback is that you don't get some other type of unique ability.